Is Breast Reduction Surgery Safe? Is it Painful?

 Considering breast reduction surgery is a big deal, We're here to help settle your nerves and address honestly the biggest concerns surrounding pain and safety.

 Following breast reduction surgery, the majority of patients will experience mild to moderate pain.
 Sensations typically felt vary from swelling, tenderness, stiffness to shooting pains or a burning sensation.
-The breast reduction surgery is one of the more invasive breast procedures and as such comes with a more prolonged recovery.
-Many patients ask about whether breast reduction surgery painful whilst in consultation and your surgeon will be able to give you realistic expectations
+Breast reduction surgery is one of the more invasive breast procedures and as such comes with a more prolonged recovery.
+Many patients ask about whether breast reduction surgery is painful whilst in consultation and your surgeon will be able to give you realistic expectations.

 It's important to pay attention to your body, if you're feeling particularly tender or sensitive then you should resist pushing yourself too much and take the time to rest.
 We understand it's important for you to get back to everyday activities as quickly as possible, but overexerting the body following surgery can actually delay or negatively affect the recovery and results.